FedDQ: Communication-Efficient Federated Learning with Descending Quantization: Preliminaries

-The goal of federated learning is to train a global model $X\in {\mathbb{R}^d}$, where $d$ is dimension of the model, with multiple rounds of local training on distributed datasets residing on different clients.
+The goal of FL is to train a global model $X\in {\mathbb{R}^d}$, where $d$ is the dimensions of the model, with multiple rounds of training on distributed datasets residing on different clients.
 The problem can be formulated as \cite{b1, b13}

-where $n$ is the number of clients, $p_i$ is the ratio of the data size of the $i^{th}$ client and that of all the selected clients, and $f_i(X)$ is the expected loss for the $i^{th}$ client.
-In the $m^{th}$ round of communication, the server broadcasts the global model $X_m$ to all the selected clients which will perform $\tau$ steps of local stochastic gradient descend (SGD) with a step size $\eta$.
-The local updating rule is given by
+where $n$ is the number of clients, $p_i$ is the ratio between the data size of the $i^{th}$ client and that of all clients, and $f_i(X)$ is the loss function for the $i^{th}$ client.
+In the $m^{th}$ round of communication, the server broadcasts the global model $X_m$ to all the selected clients, which will perform $\tau$ steps of local stochastic gradient descend (SGD) with a step size $\eta$.
+The local updating rule for the $i^{th}$ client is given by